North Sydney Bears: The Bears

-After the Northern Eagles went defunct, the North Sydney Bears have continued to field teams in several grades of the NSW rugby league competitions, and were behind the failed Central Coast Bears bid in the mid-2000's.
+After the Northern Eagles went defunct, the North Sydney Bears have continued to field teams in several grades of the NSW rugby league competitions, and were behind the failed Central Coast Bears bid in the mid-2000s.
 But as recently as April 2021 the Bears have expressed their intent on eventually returning the brand to the NRL competition.
-In 2018 they’d explored the possibility of establishing a Western Bears franchise based in Perth.
+In 2018 they had explored the possibility of establishing a Western Bears franchise based in Perth.

-On October 27, 2021, the Bears revealed their intention to return to the NRL, coinciding with a new logo.
+On 27 October 2021, the Bears revealed their intention to return to the NRL, coinciding with a new logo.
 The proposed franchise, to be known simply as The Bears, would split home matches between various regional centres including Wagga Wagga, Dubbo, Tamworth, Coffs Harbour and Central Coast, along with major cities Perth, Adelaide, Hobart and Darwin that are otherwise currently without NRL representation.
 They would allocate between four and six games at a potentially upgraded North Sydney Oval.
 The Bears intend to retain their 113-year history and traditional black and red colours.

+Perth Bears

+In August 2024, the North Sydney Bears and a Western Australian consortium headed by Cash Converters founders the Cumins family, signed off on an agreement to lodge an application for the Western Bears to enter a team in the 2027 NRL season.
+The logo would have been red, white and black with yellow as a nod to Western Australia, not the Western Reds as had been incorrectly reported.

+On 8 October 2024, the bid was rejected by the NRL.

+On 12 December 2024, North Sydney and the West Australian consortium missed out on selection to be the 18th team in the competition.
+The NRL instead decided to choose the PNG bid, but with ARL Commission chairman Peter V’landys stating "The Western Australian situation is still progressing".

+On 24 April 2025, the NRL agreed to a $50 million deal in principle with the Western Australian Government, thereby securing the return of the Bears to the competition after 28 years.
+On 8 May 2025, the NRL confirmed the Perth Bears franchise would enter the competition from 2027, after finally approving the state’s 18-year push to return to top-flight rugby league.